 This type of revenue sharing model is commonly used in the digital/online world but there’s no reason it can’t be done offline too.
 Obviously, you can negotiate whatever you agree is fair, but a commission of 10 to 20 percent on each coaching package sold is standard.

-Step 3: Stay in touch with the client about their nutrition coaching.
+Step 3: Stay in touch about their nutrition coaching.

 For example, you might schedule regular check-ins to see how it’s going, what habits they’re working on, etc.

-Just stay informed so you have a sense of their progress and so you can make sure your programming dovetails with what’s happening on the nutrition side.
+Just stay informed so you have a sense of their progress and so you can make sure your work dovetails with what’s happening on the nutrition side.

 Top benefits of the partnership model:

-You can take care of your clients.
+You can take care of your clients/patients.
 If you aren’t ready or able to offer nutrition coaching right now, you’ll know they’re getting quality support in this area.
-Part of being a great coach is knowing when to call in extra resources to help your client succeed.
+Part of being a great coach is knowing when to call in extra resources to help your people succeed.
 Not everything needs to come from you.

 You buy yourself some time.
 Keep working in the areas where you’re already a superstar.
 Meanwhile, keep learning and practicing in areas you want to grow.
 Remember, you don’t have to do everything all at once.